alex-esc/notes/notebooks/p-gen-pro-teo.md

-{% for post in site.tags.Metodos y técnicas de observación %}
+{% for post in site.tags.Psicología general procesos y teoríasn %}

 <div>